Sk-Sharma1304/AI_Finance_Controller_Updated/README.md

 AI Finance Controller is built around a simple principle:

 Automate what can be verified, investigate what is uncertain, and involve a human when the system cannot confidently resolve the financial decision.

----

-"Why am I retraining my anomaly detector every API request?"

-Since this is going on GitHub for the Razorpay Buildathon, I'd make the top of the README even more impressive by adding screenshots/GIFs of your dashboard.